 They may not have serviced a direct competitor, but they should have some experience at a company within your industry and with a similar size and scope to your organization.

-A managed services provider, specifically one that provides outsourced help desk services, can mean a lot of value to a company's IT operations.
+A managed services provider, specifically one that provides managed help desk services, can mean a lot of value to a company's IT operations.
 Here are a few reasons why leveraging a managed services provider is your key to better IT:

 Start with the hardware you'll never have to buy again, such as certain kinds of servers, and segue into the reductions in labor costs from being able to get more out of your current IT staff.
 Follow that up with reduced opportunity and downtime costs (thanks to better uptime), and the savings speak for themselves.